collective/collective.developermanual/README.rst

 Introduction
 ============

-Please read source/introduction/developermanual.txt
+This is a Sphinx source for `Plone CMS <http://plone.org>`_ developer manual.

+To read the documentation (formatted) in your web browser please head to `Plone Developer Documentation at readthedocs.org http://collective-docs.readthedocs.org/en/latest/`_.

 License
 -------

-Copyright © 2010-2011 mFabrik Research Oy and Plone community
+Copyright © 2010-2011 Plone Foundation and individual contributors.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License